julienr/vim-cellmode/README.md

 Vim-cellmode
 ============
-This a vim plugin that enables MATLAB-style cell mode execution for python scripts in vim, assuming an ipython interpreter running in tmux.
+This a vim plugin that enables MATLAB-style cell mode execution for python scripts in vim, assuming an ipython interpreter running in screen (or tmux).

 Blocks are delimited by ##.
 For example, say you have the following python script :